 The range of functions of logistics zones is wide, from simple cargo consolidation to advanced logistics services.
 Many locations have assumed a significant number of traditional cargo handling functions and services.
 They have attracted many related services, such as distribution centers, shipping agents, trucking companies, forwarders, container repair facilities, and packing firms.
 Two drivers have been particularly prevalent in the emergence of logistics zones:

 - Complexity of freight distribution.
 Due to the long distances over which supply chain management is being carried, intermodal and distribution strategies must be accommodated at strategic locations, such as gateways and hubs.
 Also, due to complex supply chain practices, additional operations need to be performed on the cargo and the loads while in transit.

 - Massification.
-The quantity of cargo being handled as well as a level of concentration at specific gateways and along corridors has favored the emergence of large logistic zone complexes at strategic locations that are able to provide the necessary infrastructures to insure large scale operations as well as future traffic expectations.
+The quantity of cargo being handled as well as a level of concentration at specific gateways and along corridors has favored the emergence of large logistic zone complexes at strategic locations that are able to provide the necessary infrastructures to ensure large-scale operations as well as future traffic expectations.